Does Roundup Cause Cancer?

 Parkinson’s disease is a progressive disorder that affects body movements, thinking and speech.
 Glyphosate exposure can lead to neurodegeneration through various mechanisms, including affecting the gut microbiome, oxidative stress, neuroinflammation and mitochondrial dysfunction.

 These are all processes implicated in Parkinson’s disease, according to a 2023 article in The Lancet.
+Of interest in the article is that farmers have an increased risk of developing Parkinson’s disease.

 While there have been no formally established links between glyphosate and Parkison’s, some animal studies suggest that glyphosate exposure can damage the nervous system, especially when combined with other chemicals that are harmful to the brain in ways commonly found in neurodegenerative diseases.